Skip to main content

 What no one will tell you about telling people you have MS

 Search "MS and friends and family" and you'll come up with about 1,000 websites about telling your friends and family and how they just want to support you.
 I call bullshit.
 Some of us live in the real world.
 "Your friends care and want to know!".
 Really?
-We're in our 20s and 30s people.
+We're in our 20s and 30s and 40s people.
 We're not 60 year olds sitting in a back pew talking about who's sick these days.
 I told a "good friend".
 Turned out she really just needed me for her Friday night wingwoman, and MS was more than she could handle.
 Sure you could say "you're better off without her!"
 But those Friday nights were fun and now that I've been labeled as "not fun" I'm not invited much anymore even though I'm perfectly able to go out and could use the tequila and stress release.
 So I regret telling her.
 "Your family wants to support you"!
-That's not true for everyone and the assumption that everyone has loving p
+That's not true for everyone and the assumption that everyone has

 Recent posts